Building projects in the UK are heavily regulated by the Government.

-If your upcoming building project involves any of the following (as declared by the UK Government website), then you are probably in need of planning permission:
+If your upcoming building project involves any of the following (as declared by the UK Government website):

 The UK Government have delegated the handling of planning permission to local authorities.